 Contact info for Medical, Police, Veterinary and Dental providers

-If you're looking for contact information and which emergency services are available and where please go to our Services page, Emergencies section.
+In an emergency you can reach all emergency services (fire, police, ambulance) by calling 911.
+For detailed and non-emergency contact information and which emergency services are available and where please go to our Services page, Emergencies section.

 Our beaches can be tricky.
 Some are very calm and safe -- some have riptides and big waves.
 And sometimes these vary seasonally so a beach which might be easy swimming one day may not be the next so don't assume!